Florida Business Interruption Insurance Lawyers

 Think about hurricane evacuations and situations where the hurricane changes course and doesn’t cause any physical damage to the business.
 Without the special endorsement, this business interruption probably would not be a covered loss.

-Filing a Business Interruption Claim in South Florida
+Filing a Claim in Florida

 Even when there’s a covered business interruption loss, it can be difficult to obtain compensation under the insurance policy.
 That’s because anyone requesting a business interruption insurance claim must provide plenty of documentation or other proof of the losses sustained.